kochiuyu/CandleStickPattern/README.md

 # CandleStickPattern

-This is package for candle stick.
+This is package for candle stick pattern based on simple calculation.

+Currently, it covers the following patterns:

+-